mkavulich/ccpp-doc/CCPPtechnical/source/Overview.rst

 The CCPP is governed by the groups that contribute to its development.
-The CCPP Physics code management is collaboratively determined by NOAA, NCAR, and the Navy Research Laboratory (NRL), and the DTC works with EMC and its sponsors to determine :term:`schemes <scheme>` and suites to be included and supported; criteria for inclusion for new schemes can be found in :numref:`Chapter %c <AddingNewSchemes>`.
+The CCPP Physics code management is collaboratively determined by NOAA, NCAR, and the Navy Research Laboratory (NRL), and the DTC works with EMC and its sponsors to determine :term:`schemes <scheme>` and suites to be included and supported; criteria for inclusion for new schemes can be found in :numref:`Chapter %c <AddNewSchemes>`.
 The governance of the CCPP Framework is a separate group, also a collaboration among NOAA, NCAR, and NRL.
 For more information about code management and governance, see https://github.com/NCAR/ccpp-framework/wiki and https://dtcenter.org/community-code/common-community-physics-package-ccpp.